Guides

 Table of Contents

 For this reason, most uses of this medical device should be handled by a health care professional.
-But for anyone who is interested in knowing the safe steps for using a tourniquet to potentially save a life, the following steps will provide a basic understanding of the process.
+But for anyone who is interested in knowing the safe steps for using a tourniquet to potentially save a life, the following steps will provide a basic understanding of the procedure.

 Knowing Why and How to Apply a Tourniquet